 are not subject to adjustment for any other reason.

-Sole remedy
+Sole consequences

-Except in circumstances where the Commonwealth elects to terminate this Agreement and subject to clauses 5.5(b) and 5.5(e), the Commonwealth's sole financial remedy and the Operator's sole financial Liability for failure to achieve Commercial Operation by the Final Support Commencement Date is limited to any resulting reduction in the length of the Operations Period (including Support Period) in accordance with the definition of that term and the amount of any Quarterly Payment and Annual Reconciliation Payments not required to be paid by the Commonwealth in those circumstances.
+Except in circumstances where the Commonwealth elects to terminate this Agreement and subject to clauses 5.5(b) and 5.5(e), the sole consequences for the Operator's failure to achieve Commercial Operation by the Final Support Commencement Date is limited to any resulting reduction in the length of the Operations Period (including Support Period) in accordance with the definition of that term and the amount of any Quarterly Payment and Annual Reconciliation Payments not required to be paid by the Commonwealth in those circumstances.

 The Operator acknowledges and agrees that clause 5.5(a) does not limit the Commonwealth's rights and Operator's Liability in respect of an event giving rise to the delay or the consequences of such event, other than the delay itself.

-Subject to clauses 5.5(d) and 5.5(e), where this Agreement terminates for a failure to achieve Commercial Operation by the COD (Sunset), the Commonwealth's sole remedy for the Operator's failure to achieve Commercial Operation by the COD (Sunset) is termination of this Agreement in accordance with clause 5.3 and clause 27.2 and the Commonwealth's rights pursuant to clauses 27.3 and 28.
+Subject to clauses 5.5(d) and 5.5(e), where this Agreement terminates for a failure to achieve Commercial Operation on or before the COD (Sunset), the sole consequences for the Operator's failure to achieve Commercial Operation on or before the COD (Sunset) is termination of this Agreement in accordance with clause 5.3 and clause 22.2 and the Commonwealth's rights pursuant to clauses 22.3 and 23.

 The Operator acknowledges and agrees that clause 5.5(c) does not limit the Commonwealth's rights and Operator's Liability in respect of an event giving rise to the delay or the consequences of such event, other than the delay itself.